Protesting the Northern Corridor Highway

 - A concise statement explaining why the State Director’s decision is believed to be wrong.

-Protests Must Be Submitted Before December 11, 2020
+Protests Must Be Submitted on December 14, 2020 by midnight

 All protests must be in writing and filed with the BLM Utah Director Greg Sheehan either as a hard

-copy or electronically via BLM’s ePlanning website by the close of the protest period on or around
+copy or electronically via BLM’s ePlanning website by the close of the protest period.

 We encourage you to file your protest at the E-planning site in addition to emailing it to: